 Long-Term Incentive Vehicle CIC with a Qualifying Termination Termination Upon Death and Disability Qualified Retirement Termination without Cause Unrelated to CIC Stock Options Unvested stock options vest in full.
 Unvested stock options are forfeited.
 Exercise period for vested options will be five years from the date of the event or the remaining life of the option if less.
 If the executive dies while on disability, the exercise period is the longer of the five-year exercise period or one year after the date of death, not to exceed the remaining life of the option.
-Unvested stock options continue to vest.
-If an executive retires in the first year after the award date, unvested stock options will be prorated as defined by the award agreement.
-Exercise period for vested options will be five years from the date of retirement.
 Unvested stock options are forfeited.
 Vested options must be exercised within three months following termination or they are forfeited.
 RSUs Unvested RSUs vest in full.
 Unvested RSUs vest in full.
 Unvested RSUs vest in full.
 If an executive retires in the first year, unvested RSUs will be prorated as defined by the award agreement.
 Unvested RSUs are forfeited.
 PSUs Unvested PSUs earned are based on actual performance through the CIC date.
 Vesting is not accelerated.
 Target PSUs are prorated for time worked during the performance period with continued vesting.
 PSUs earned are based on actual performance over the performance period.
 Vesting is not accelerated.
 If an executive retires in the first year, the target PSUs will be prorated as defined by the award agreement.
 Vesting is not accelerated.
 Target PSUs are prorated for time worked during the performance period with continued vesting.
 PSUs earned are based on actual performance over the performance period.